 David Finkel David Finkel of The Washington Post won a MacArthur “genius” grant this week for his body of long-form narrative journalism, particularly his coverage of the war in Iraq.
-In awarding him … Read more
+In awarding … Read more

 The first week of fall term ends today at Harvard, and the Nieman Foundation’s newest class of fellows is settling in.
 The Nieman fellowship, which next … Read more